 Bear's Breeches, Oyster Plant

 Bear’s breeches are dependably hardy in USDA Hardiness Zones 6 to 10.
 They can often survive winter down to Zone 5, but it can be a bit of a gamble during harsh winters.
 A thick layer of mulch will improve their chances.

 Plants will do best in full sun to partial shade.
 They need more protection in hot climates, but wherever you grow them, they need at least a few hours of sun to bloom well.

 Bear's breeches are both tall and wide plants.
-Mature clumps can reach anywhere from 3 - 6 ft. tall with a comparable width.
+Mature clumps can reach anywhere from 3 to 6 ft. tall with a comparable width.
 Give them room to spread out

 Expect your Bear’s breeches to start blooming in late spring to mid-summer and to continue blooming for 3 to 4 weeks.
 Bloom time depends on both your zone and the whims of the weather.

 Growing Tips for Bear's Breeches

-Bear’s breeches like a rich soil with plenty of compost or other organic matter.
+Bear’s breeches like rich soil with plenty of compost or other organic matter.
 Once established, they are more accommodating about poor soil, but they absolutely need good drainage, especially in winter.
 Sitting in cold, wet soil can cause the roots to rot and may kill the plants.
-Bear's breeches plants are also not particular about soil pH but prefer something in the neutral range (6.5 - 7.5).
+Bear's breeches plants are also not particular about soil pH but prefer something in the neutral range (6.5 to 7.5).

 - Cuttings: You can also multiply your plants by taking root cuttings in either the spring or fall.